sguiderk/Consume_Album_API_React/README.md

 * the redux folder holds all the store configuration, and reducer and actions that I used.
 If it was a bigger project I would have used selectors as well, but I didn't see a necessity here
 * the queries folder manages all the calls to the Album API.
 Both of them require a lot of simultaneous promise calls since there wasn't (or at least I couldn't find) a single endpoint that gave me all the data I needed.
 * the components folder holds all React components and the SCSS for said components
 * the config contains the configuration's URL API and the setup for jest.
-* the styles contains all sass style.
+* the styles contain all sass style.
 * the test contains the script test.